-- If you run a reject alt,please tell me why this is unique, how it solves, and what does it actually do.
-I dont really like reject alts.
-I feel like they are kindof of a cop out.
-But I mean if you have the evidence to back it up then go for it.
+- If you run a reject alt, please tell me why this is unique and how it solves.
+I don't really like reject alts.
+I feel like they are kindof of a cop-out.
+But I mean, if you have the evidence to back it up, then go for it.

-- Like I said I am down for any crazy lit. you want to run.
+- As I said, I am down for any literature you want to run.
 But make sure the Links, impacts, and the Alt are clear.

 Philosophy: I love philosophy.
-That is what I focused most of my high school career on.
-You should be clearly linking how/why this ideology effects how we should perceive the resolution.
+That is what I focused on most of my high school career.
+You should be linking how/why this ideology affects how we should perceive the resolution.
 I love some good philosophy/value rounds.

 What to do to earn low speaks:

 - Any ism.
 As I said, I WILL drop you if you make any racist, sexist, ablest, transphobic, xenophobic, homophobic, etc. remarks or create a hostile environment in the round.
 And by dropping, I mean both dropping you in the round, and I will not give you above a 15 in speaks.

 - Spreading to spread.
 What I mean is I can understand to put out 2-4 sheets of paper.
 But when you are presenting 7-12 ( I have seen it done before) pieces of paper, you are not debating.

 - No signposting.
 I have seen this way too much.
 If you don't signpost, then I can't flow, which means I get to play the guessing game, and you might not like where I put your arguments.